dhh1128/codecraft.co/george-and-the-flood.md

 How does your team operate most of the time?
 Are you evaluating the ramifications of your designs, processes, roadmaps, and other plans only by short-term payoff?
 Or do you think from many perspectives at once?
 Do you give proper weight to long-term?
 Do you have core principles that you tenaciously follow, because they're tried-and-true?
 Do you have a plan to learn to swim?
 <p style="padding-left:30px;text-align:center;"><span style="color:#000080;"><strong>Action Item</strong></span></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Next time you have a controversial decision to make, listen to how the alternatives are evaluated.
 Give your team a virtual blue belt or black belt or whatever belt you're wearing, and then consider how to improve.</span></em></p>

----

-Andy Lawrence (2012-12-10 10:51:38)

-George is toast.
-The banks on either side are too steep to get out of the water :)

----

-Daniel (2012-12-10 13:47:42)

-Hah!
-I've just discovered how to make him drink a kryptonite potion so he can sprout gills! :-)

-There's a serious side to the comment about steep banks, though.
-Sometimes you want so badly to get across the water that you don't consider how practical it is to be on the other side.
-You might be better off taking your chances where you're at.
-That's why the old "it depends" answer never goes out of style...